kfr2/pelican-foundation/README.md

 * `MENUITEMS` -- (('name1', 'url1'), ('name2', 'url2'))
 * `LINKS` -- (('name1', 'url1'), ('name2', 'url2'))`
 * FOOTER_MESSAGE -- the message to display in the footer of the page.
 Defaults to "Powered by Pelican and Pelican-Foundation."
+* TWITTER_USERNAME -- if set, a link to the specified Twitter account will be displayed in the footer
+* FACEBOOK_USERNAME -- if set, a link to the specified Facebook account will be displayed in the footer
+* INSTAGRAM_USERNAME -- if set, a link to the specified Instagram account will be displayed in the footer
+* PINTEREST_USERNAME -- if set, a link to the specified Pinterest account will be displayed in the footer
+* YOUTUBE_USERNAME -- if set, a link to the specified YouTube account will be displayed in the footer

 ### other
 * `DEFAULT_DATE_FORMAT = ('%b %d, %Y')` -- date format for post publication dates